openstack/nova-specs/specs/ussuri/approved/destroy-instance-with-datavolume.rst

 to preserve the root volume after the server is deleted, you can create a snapshot of the server.

-Another option is change the exist PUT update a volume attachment API, add ``delete_on_termination`` property to the request body, and should make the ``volumeId`` is optional in the request body.
-This API is typically meant to only be used as part of a larger orchestrated volume migration operation initiated in the block storage service via the ``os-retype`` or ``os-migrate_volume`` volume actions.
+Another option is add a PATCH volume attachment API, allowing a ``delete_on_termination`` property in the request body to support updating the attached volume, but that will break the nova API and introduce a new PATCH method.

-If we change this API, the current ``PUT`` API will become extremely complicated and difficult to use.
-In addition, the default policy is administrative role, which is not applicable to the current use case.

 Data model impact
 -----------------